• Skip to primary navigation

 • Caramelized vegetables + juicy pork + rich and delicious 5 minute brandy sauce made with pan drippings = A DREAM!

-• Simple one-dish meal
+• Simple one-dish meal.

 • Light and healthy due to using a lean cut of pork … even with brandy and butter!

 • There are lot of recipes out there for pork tenderloin with apples that use as slow cooker or crockpot but in this recipe the apples stay intact and don’t disintegrate!
-This is just as easy and so much more satisfying.

 Cooked pork tenderloin in a pan with apples and vegetables from side angle